agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 The first is fine, the second add context to describe something that is normally quite bad.
 The third adds more context to refine the situation into surgery which might be life saving.

-To recognize an action, we need to "slice it out" of reality: that is we SELECT a set of facts that we believe relevant to the situation, and then we classify according to those facts.
+To recognize an action, we need to "slice it out" of reality: that is we select a set of facts that we believe relevant to the situation, and then we classify according to those facts.
 From whatever is happening, we need to classify the action into some identified form which can then be subject to rules.
 The classification of actions is culture dependent.
 The same actual occurrence might be classified several different ways, by different people, using differing levels of detail.

 **Scope**: It is generally the case that the action can be defined by the immediate surroundings at the time, but in some cases situations quite far away or removed in time might have relevance.
 An act that is permissible in private, might be illegal in public.
 An act performed in one city or state might be legal while the same act in a different state is illegal.
 It is possible that an occurrence on the other side of the world has bearing.
 Considering the entire state of the entire universe is not possible nor reasonable, so some judgement needs to be used to assure that enough scope is included to decide the morality of an action.